meriosol/etr/README.md

 If to gather these reports in some DB (MongoDB?), interesting stats can be revealed for combinations of approaches and underlying backend systems.

 ### MuTasker
-Another performance meter is actually external reusable library [MuTasker](https://github.com/meriosol/mutasker) - multithreaded "tasker".
+Another performance meter is actually external reusable library [MuTasker](https://github.com/meriosol/mutasker) (multi-threaded "tasker").
 This lib utilizes Java Concurrency package and provides a few abstracts to deal with generic tasks.
 Gathering of execution time performance stats and load testing itself are main features of this lib.
 > NOTE: In order to build ETR, because of dependency on **mutasker** in **apistudy** module you need to clone and install this lib on your machine first.

 ## More docs
  - Look for readme.txt in different folders.
-They provide context specifi guidelines.
+They provide context specific guidelines.
  - See also [PDF](docs/pdf/etr.pdf)(generated from HTML docs) or [HTML docs themselves](docs/html/index.html) (in web browser once you clone git repo).